RileyManalang/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 - Analysis of temporal trends
 - Platform comparison (Spotify vs. Apple Music playlists)

-## Exploring the Data
+#### Exploring the Data
 - In the first part of this project is getting a dataset overview.
-So, I created a code to help me check missing values and any abnormalities within the dataset.
+So, I created a piece of code to help me check missing values and any abnormalities within the dataset.
 - After running the code, I then discovered that there were a few missing values within the 'shazam' column and 'key' column
+- This piece of code also returns basic descriptive statistics of the 'streams' column such as the mean, median (50th Percentile), and standard deviation.
 ```
 import pandas as pd
 import numpy as np